Shoreline, Washington: Transportation

 Shoreline is bisected by two major north–south highways: Interstate 5, the main inter-city freeway in Western Washington; and State Route 99 (Aurora Avenue), which travels south to Seattle and north to Everett.
 State Route 523 (145th Street) forms the southern boundary of the city and connects Interstate 5, State Route 99, and State Route 522 (Lake City Way).
 The Interurban Trail runs along State Route 99 and follows the route of the former Seattle–Everett interurban railway.
 It was constructed in the 2000s to connect Seattle with Everett and was completed within Shoreline in September 2007.

-The city has two Link light rail stations near Interstate 5 that are served by Sound Transit's 1 Line: Shoreline South/148th station near the State Route 523 interchange; and Shoreline North/185th station near North City.
+The city has two Link light rail stations near Interstate 5 that are served by Sound Transit's 1 Line and 2 Line: Shoreline South/148th station near the State Route 523 interchange; and Shoreline North/185th station near North City.
 Both stations have park-and-ride garages with a combined 1,000 stalls and will become termini for bus rapid transit lines.
 The county's King County Metro provides local and commuter bus service within Shoreline, which includes the RapidRide E Line on Aurora Avenue.
 It debuted one of its first paratransit vans in the then-unincorporated area in 1979 to address a need for east–west connections.
 The agency has a bus base, named North Base, along I-5 in Shoreline that opened in 1991.

 Shoreline began a bicycle-sharing and scooter-sharing pilot in August 2024 with Lime.